-Representing the first release of the year and the fifth release of the series overall, the Elizabeth Monroe First Spouse Gold Coin went on sale at the US Mint February 28, 2008.
+Representing the first release of the year and the fifth release of the series overall, the Elizabeth Monroe First Spouse Gold Coin (Buy on eBay) went on sale at the US Mint February 28, 2008.

 Interest in the new series of one-half ounce 24 karat gold coins had already begun to fade by this release.
 The collector base had been diminished by the rising issue prices of the coins, low secondary market premiums for the earlier issues, and the natural tendency for collectors to drop out of a new series as it continues.
 Those who continued to collect the First Spouse Gold Coins would switch their emphasis from quick sell outs, to the potential for low mintages.

 Elizabeth Monroe First Spouse Coins were offered in both proof and uncirculated formats, limited to 40,000 across both options.
 At the start of sales, the proof version was priced at $619.95 and the uncirculated version was priced at $599.95.
 The US Mint imposed ordering limits of one per option per household, but after significant demand failed to materialize, the limits were removed.

 The coins remained available for sale for approximately one year from the original release date.
 The United States Mint reported a final combined mintage of 12,262, comprised of 4,462 uncirculated coins and 7,800 proof coins.